 Iced Christmas Biscuits are an easy and fun activity for the whole family to do together!

-Children will love to help you with decorating the Santa, Elf, Reindeer and Gingerbread Man, Xmas cookies with royal icing.
+Children will love to help you decorate the Santa, Elf, Reindeer and Gingerbread Man Xmas cookies with royal icing.

 Furthermore, these make the best homemade gift ideas for the kids to pass on to relatives and friends.
 UK and US measurements are given.